US concerned about Iran missiles, committed to Gulf security

 Iran has one of the biggest missile programmes in the Middle East, viewing it as an essential precautionary defence against the United States and other adversaries such as Israel.

 The United States and its allies fret that such missiles could potentially carry nuclear warheads.

 The Islamic Republic denies accusations that it is seeking a capability to make nuclear weapons.
 It insists that the missiles are part of its conventional armed forces and rules out including them on the agenda of the nuclear discussions.

-Rose said the priority for United States in the region was to develop a coordinated missile defense system for Gulf Arab states, something the six member states of the Gulf Cooperation Council lack.
+Rose said the priority for United States in the region was to develop a coordinated missile defence system for Gulf Arab states, something the six member states of the Gulf Cooperation Council lack.

 Missiles are not at the heart of the talks over Iran's nuclear work, which centre on the production of fissile material usable in atomic bombs, and Rose made no comments as to whether the topic should be part of the discussions.